lukaspili/Auto-Mortar/README.md

-# MVP for Mortar / Flow / Dagger 2
+# Auto Mortar

-MVP with Mortar / Flow / Dagger 2 is very nice.
-However it requires to write a lot of boilerplate code.
+Implementing MVP pattern with Mortar / Flow / Dagger 2 requires to write a lot of boilerplate code.
-Mortar MVP is an annotation processor that focuses on eliminating the maximum of that boilerplate.
+Auto Mortar is an annotation processor that focuses on eliminating the maximum of that boilerplate.
 No magic tricks here, just some straightforward and human readable code generated for you.

 ### "Traditional" way